CS3219-AY2223S1/cs3219-project-ay2223s1-g30/README.md

 2. Run Frontend using `npm start`.

 ## Run entire Application
+1. Install packages in this folder by running `npm i`
-1. Install all the packages by running `npm run fullinstall`.
+2. Install all the packages by running `npm run fullinstall`.
-2. Run `npm run fullstart`
+3. Run `npm run fullstart`